Joe Keenan (writer): Frasier

 He joined the staff of the sitcom Frasier as an executive story editor in 1994 for the series' second year.
 His first produced script for the series, "The Matchmaker", received an Emmy Award nomination, a GLAAD Media Award, and the 1995 Writers Guild Award for Episodic Comedy.
-He won a writing Emmy Award in 1996 for being one of eight writers of the classic Season 3 episode, "Moon Dance", and also received Emmy Award nominations for "The Ski Lodge" episode in 1998 and, with Christopher Lloyd, "Something Borrowed, Someone Blue," in 2000, which won the 2001 WGA award for Episodic Comedy.
+He won a writing Emmy Award in 1996 for being one of eight writers of the Season 3 episode "Moon Dance."
+He received Emmy Award nominations for "The Ski Lodge" episode in 1998 and, with Christopher Lloyd in 2000, "Something Borrowed, Someone Blue," which won the 2001 WGA award for Episodic Comedy.

 During his six-season tenure on Frasier he rose through the ranks from executive story editor to co-producer, supervising producer, co-executive producer, and finally, executive producer.
 He was executive producer when the series ended in 2004.
 He also co-wrote the series finale, "Goodnight, Seattle."
 Keenan won five Emmy Awards during his tenure on the show.
 He was nominated for Outstanding Writing in a Comedy Series five times, and won once.
 He won the Outstanding Comedy Series award four times for his work as the show's producer.
 He also won two Writers Guild of America Awards for his work on the series.

-Desperate Housewives and beyond
+Desperate Housewives and other work

 In 2006, Keenan joined Desperate Housewives as a writer and executive producer for the third season of the television show.
 Although his work received good critical response, and one of his episodes,"Bang", was named the best of the season by many critics, he left the series after one year.

 Keenan also created two short-lived comedy series with fellow Frasier producer and writer Christopher Lloyd: Bram & Alice in 2002 and Out of Practice in 2005.
 He also co-wrote the 1994 film Sleep with Me as well as the screenplay for the 2007 Annie Award-winning animated feature Flushed Away.

 Fiction

 Keenan is also a published author, and has been referred to as a "gay P.G.
 Wodehouse".
-As of 2007, he has written three novels:
+As of 2007, he had written three novels: